Related Pages

 Pupils in Year 7 and 8 consolidate and extend their knowledge of the world’s major countries and their physical and human features.
 They learn how geographical processes interact to create distinctive human and physical landscapes that change over time.
 Pupils develop greater competence in using geographical knowledge, approaches and concepts [such as models and theories] and geographical skills in analysing and interpreting different data sources.

-Year 7 and 8 Geography - click here
+Year 7 and 8 Schemes of Work:

 Year 9

-Year 9 Geography - click here
+Year 9 Geography Scheme of Work

-Key Stage 4 - GCSE
+Key stage 4

 Exam Structure: